 Extreme heat or Extreme cold affects the health conditions of older adults.
 As winter approaches, it is important to make sure that Older adults in our lives are prepared for the colder weather.
 The winter season can be particularly challenging for seniors, as they may be more susceptible to the cold and may have difficulty taking care of themselves.
-Here are the Best 10 winter safety tips for taking care of aged people during the winter season:
+Here are the Best 10 winter safety tips for older adults to taking care of them during the winter season:

 Winter Safety Tips for Older Adults.

 Make sure that the Older adults’ home is adequately heated.
 This may mean setting the thermostat to a higher temperature or using additional heating sources such as space heaters.
 It’s also important to check that the home is properly insulated and that there are no drafts.

 2. Make Seniors Dress in layers:

 Encourage the elderly to wear multiple layers of clothing.
 This will help to trap heat and keep them warm.
 Make sure that they have a hat, gloves, and socks, as well as a coat or jacket that is appropriate for the weather.